drurya96/Dimensional/README.md

 This library is open-source, and is licensed under [the Apache License 2.0](https://gitlab.com/dimensionalanalysis/dimensional/-/blob/main/LICENSE)

 ## Project Status
 `Dimensional` is under **active development** and is considered **stable for production use**.
-The library is ready for integration into your projects, but as capabilities are improvided and expanded, minor updates and new features will be added regularly.
+The library is ready for integration into your projects, but as capabilities are improved and expanded, minor updates and new features will be added regularly.

 Planned improvements include:
 - Adding support for additional dimensions and units.